 To get to the Grenadines you either meet your yacht right there in St. Vincent or if you combine your sailing trip with land accommodation you take the ferry (about 1hr) to Bequia.

-Alternatively, especially from UK: multiple airlines fly to Barbados (BGI) or St. Lucia (UVF).
-From there take the one hour shared charter flight to Bequia or one of the other Grenadines.
+Alternatively, especially from the UK: multiple airlines fly to Barbados (BGI) or St. Lucia (UVF).
+From there take the one-hour shared charter flight to Bequia or one of the other Grenadines.
 Rate for that shuttle per person including taxes for a return trip is surprisingly high, often even more than your international flight in $$$$

 If you have enough time we recommend first staying some time in Bequia, then board the yacht of your choice and sail 1 way South to Grenada or Carriacou, spend some more time there on land.

-There are great talk anywhere plans available, where you just pay about $15 for 200 minutes calling UK, USA or Canada.
+There are great talk anywhere plans available, where you just pay about $15 for 200 minutes calling the UK, USA, or Canada.